Skip to main content

 • Description: (Optional) A short description of the project to help you track and organize its purpose.

-4. After configuring the necessary fields, select Create project.
-The project creates the project.
+4. After you configure the necessary fields, select Create project.
+W&B creates the project and opens its workspace.

 View projects in the UI